Are you ready to see how to write video titles that get views using YouTube keyword research to help discover the best titles for your videos?

 So, I’ll put in “YouTube”.
 I’ll write “Canva.com YouTube thumbnail”.
 I can see the videos that popped up with this search result.
 I also want to distinguish my videos as much as possible from others.
 If someone already has a 9-minute video on “How to make a Youtube thumbnail with Canva”, I don’t want to make the exact same video because well they already made it.

 I need to stand out somehow.
 There are several tutorials already describing exactly what I’ve thought of here and some of them get almost no views which means that there’s not a ton of search traffic for it.

 Therefore, I need to figure out a better title for this.
-Let’s try “Custom YouTube thumbnail tutorial”.
+Try the “Custom YouTube thumbnail tutorial”.
 That’s a bit better.
-I’m doing all in real-time to teach you how to write video titles.
+I’m doing everything in real-time to teach you how to write video titles.

 “How to make a custom Youtube thumbnail tutorial”.
-That’s getting better.
+It’s getting better.
 We can see this channel has a lot of views on it.

 I want to see if I can stand out in any other way.
-The results are exactly matched with what I’m searching for. what I can also do though is just differentiate myself a little bit.
+The results exactly match what I’m searching for. what I can also do though is just differentiate myself a little bit.